-It’s the moment I believe every parent dreads: finding out your child may be sexually active.
-I think on some level we all realize this day is going to happen eventually.
-Most of us hope it’s not going to be until they are grown and out of the house, but that’s not always the case.
+It’s the moment every parent dreads: finding out their child is sexually active.
+I think, on some level, we all realize this day is going to happen eventually.
+Most of us hope it’s not going to be until they are grown and out of the house.
+But that’s not always the case.
 So, as a parent, what can you do?

 Before you talk with your child, take the time to cool down and get some emotional distance from the situation.
 It’s okay to wait a day or so if that’s what it takes.
 As much as you want to respond the moment you find out, that’s not the best approach because you won’t be calm enough to handle the situation well.
 Indeed, when you first find out, you may be freaking out, and no one does well under those circumstances.

 Understand that a calm and thoughtful approach will be most effective in addressing and changing your child’s behavior, and to achieve that, you need to create some emotional distance.

 It will be much easier to be clear with your child if you’re clear with yourself first.
 You may need to look inward to understand and define your own values before you sit down and discuss them with your child.

 You may believe your family’s values are clear.
 But they may not be, not even to you, the parent.
 Your teen having sex may have come as a complete surprise to you, in which case, it may never have occurred to you to have those values figured out.
 After all, to most parents of teenagers, it seems like just yesterday they were still in diapers.

 Try to get on the same page with your spouse or co-parent so that your child doesn’t get conflicting messages.
 If possible, you want to parent as a team and present a unified front even if you are not entirely in agreement on how to proceed.

 If parents are divided, kids are unsure of the rules—what matters and what doesn’t.
 Or, kids learn to get off the hook for a behavior problem by playing one parent off the other.